-The Center for Global Education at Marymount University has a set of policies and procedures in place to ensure that students have a successful international experience.
+The Center for Global Engagement at Marymount University has a set of policies and procedures in place to ensure that students have a successful international experience.
 Policies and procedures may be subject to change.
-Any questions related to these policies should be directed to the Center for Global Educaiton.
+Any questions related to these policies should be directed to the Global Learning Office.

 - Students must be in good academic standing at the time of application and immediately prior to the study abroad term